-MWRA WATER IS LEAD-FREE WHEN IT LEAVES THE RESERVOIRS, MWRA AND LOCAL PIPES THAT CARRY THE WATER TO YOUR COMMUNITY ARE MADE MOSTLY OF IRON AND STEEL, AND DO NOT ADD LEAD TO WATER.
+MWRA WATER IS LEAD-FREE WHEN IT LEAVES THE RESERVOIRS.
+MWRA AND LOCAL PIPES THAT CARRY THE WATER TO YOUR COMMUNITY ARE MADE MOSTLY OF IRON AND STEEL, AND DO NOT ADD LEAD TO WATER.

-Lead can get into tap water through pipes in your home, your lead sevice line, lead solder used in plumbing, and some brass fictures.
-Corrosion or wearing away of lead-based materials can add lead to tap water, especially if water sits for a long time in the pipes before it is used.
+Lead can get into tap water through pipes in the home, lead solder used in plumbing, and some brass fixtures.
+Corrosion or wearing away of lead-based materials can add lead to tap water, especially if water sits for long time in the pipes before use.